Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Bosonic Shadow: Symmetry-enriched Crane-Yetter path integral with 3-form gauge field

 One choice is the resolution of the five objects (four anyon lines and a fermion line) that meet at a 3-simplex into a trivalent resolution.
 On an orientable manifold, it is straightforward to see that this choice is arbitrary: different options are related by $F$- and $R$-moves which cancel out on closed manifolds, as each 3-simplex appears exactly twice and with opposite induced orientation.
 The choice we have made is the most aesthetic and matches the trivalent resolution that would appear in the 3$d$ Grassmann integral.\footnote{We note that it is also the same trivalent resolution that appears in a different context in \cite{qingrui}.} On an non-orientable manifold, it is still true that the choice is arbitrary, but this is more subtle to show because any 3-simplex on the orientation-reversing wall $w_1$ will appear twice in the \textit{same} induced orientation.
 In order for the $F$- and $R$-moves relating different resolutions to cancel, such a 3-simplex must appear surrounded by a domain wall for an anti-unitary group element exactly once.
 In Appendix~\ref{usingFInftyOrientationWall}, we prove that this indeed occurs due to the choice of cochain representative of $w_1$ that we made in Sec.~\ref{sec:geometricChoices}.

-Similarly, a change of basis for a fusion vertex cancels out on a closed manifold, as does a symmetry action gauge transformation.
-Given the aforementioned result from Appendix~\ref{usingFInftyOrientationWall}, the proof of these statements is essentially identical to those for the case without fermions given in~\cite{bulmash2020}, noting in particular that we require $\gamma_{\psi}({\bf g})=1$ in all symmetry gauge transformations and that $\eta_{\psi}({\bf g,h})$ is therefore gauge-invariant \footnote{In particular, if we chose $\gamma_\psi({\bf g}) = -1$, then $Z_b$ gains an extra $(-1)$ for every crossing of $f$ with a ${\bf g}$ domain wall.
-For example, the gauge transformation $\gamma_\psi({\bf T}) = -1$ for the $G_b = \Z_2^{\bf T}$ time-reversal symmetry changes $Z_b(\cdots) \to Z_b(\cdots) (-1)^{\int f \cup w_1}$}.
+Similarly, a change of basis for fusion vertices $\Gamma^{ab}_c$ and symmetry gauge transformation $\gamma_a({\bf g})$ cancels out on a closed manifold, provided we maintain the constraints Eqs.~(\ref{eqn:gammaPsiConstraint},\ref{eqn:GammaPsiPsi1Constraint}).
+In particular, our results are invariant under relaxing the gauge-fixing Eqs.~(\ref{eqn:Fapsipsi},\ref{eqn:Fpsipsia}), so long as we do so in a way which maintains Eq.~\eqref{eqn:GammaPsiPsi1Constraint}.
+Given the aforementioned result from Appendix~\ref{usingFInftyOrientationWall}, the proof of these statements is essentially identical to those for the case without fermions given in~\cite{bulmash2020}, and is discussed in the Appendix~\ref{app:GammaPsiPsi_1}.
+We will discuss the effect of transformations which violate Eqs.~(\ref{eqn:gammaPsiConstraint},\ref{eqn:GammaPsiPsi1Constraint}) shortly in Sec.~\ref{subsubsec:fermionLocality}.

 As discussed in~\cite{bulmash2020}, subject to a mild technical assumption, changing the over-crossing of the anyon lines $234$ and ${}^{42}012$ to an under-crossing amounts to an overall complex conjugation of the path integral and thus does not affect the required cancellation of the higher-form anomalies associated with gauge transformations of $f$.
 The choice of over/under-crossing of fermion lines with anyon lines is unimportant since those choices differ by the mutual statistics of the fermion with the anyon, which is trivial as long as the input category is super-modular.
 From these two facts, mirroring the 3-simplices about the vertical axis produces the same result as in the theory without fermions, i.e. it complex conjugates the path integral.